-You will not receive a refund of VAT if the VAT refund documentation is not fully completed.
-The goods must be available for inspection by border officers on request.
+You will not received a refund of VAT if the VAT refund documentation is not fully completed.
+The goods must be available for inspection by border force officers on request.

 You are eligible for a VAT refund if: